jfasch/jfasch-home/trainings/material/soup/linux/basics/permissions/exercises/fh-questions-nocheat.rst

          group may not access the directory in any way
        *
        *
-     * * The owner may remove the directory and its contents
+     * * Provided that the directory's parent directory is writeable for the owner, the owner may remove the directory and its contents
        *
        *